 We use the information we collect for the following purposes:

-1. Provide the Service: To create and manage your account, process transactions, and to provide you with access to products or services supplied by third-party vendors.
+1. Provide the Service: To create and manage your account, facilitate the process of transactions, and to provide you with access to products or services supplied by third-party vendors.

 2. Notify changes: To let you know about changes that may affect our Service and to notify you of changes to this Privacy Policy.